Coyenn/retrieva/README.md

 ### Initialization

 Any project using retrieva must have a `retrieva.json` file in the root directory.
+The init command will create this file for you.

 ```bash
 retrieva init